A brief history of St. Vincent's brilliant musical personas (so far!)

 The persona: ’90s grunger

-Why it was brilliant: St. Vincent’s combination of skilful guitar with aggrieved lyrics invites the listener closer to her than before, but leaves her just out of reach.
+Why it was brilliant: St. Vincent’s combination of skilful guitar with aggrieved lyrics invited the listener closer to her than before, but left her just out of reach.
 Maintaining that distance while being more personal leaves her work up to interpretation, giving it a second life in the mind of the listener.

 ‘Love This Giant’ (2012)